dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ### Enabling Low Frequency Mode
 Another step towards achieving good power management is setting the lowest frequency your CPU will output when idle.
 The processor in this machine can handle a low power state of 800MHz.
 I recommend [acidanthera](https://github.com/acidanthera)'s [CPUFriend](https://github.com/acidanthera/CPUFriend/releases) kext and [corpnewt](https://github.com/corpnewt)'s [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) data provider kext to achieve this.

 Download and install `CPUFriend.kext` to your USB installer EFI folder.
 Run `CPUFriendFriend.command` and follow the instructions on-screen.
-Enter `08` for the Low Frequency Mode to 800MHz.
+Enter `08` for the Low Frequency Mode to set it to 800MHz.
 After you've finished configuring your power options, `CPUFriendDataProvider.kext` will be created in the `Results` folder.
 Install that kext to your USB installer EFI folder.
 Reboot your system using the USB installer and launch Intel Power Gadget to confirm `CoreMin` under the `Frequency` tab is around 800MHz (0.8GHz).

 If all goes well, your can repeat the immediate previous step for your system's EFI partition this time around.